MinaRashad/ImageClassifier/README.md

   **out_features** : Number of categories in your dataset, in this example is is either a dog or a cat so its 2

-  **save_dir** : Where you will save the checkpoint, the checkpoint is the result of training, you can called it "The AI itself"
+  **save_dir** : Where you will save the checkpoint, the checkpoint is the result of training, you can called it "The AI itself".
+You can leave it and the script will save it in the current folder

   **epochs** : number of times the script should loop through the dataset, it depends on the dataset.
 Making it to big it will result in overfitting and making it too small will result in underfitting.
 These will lead into a drop in accuracy.
 Luckly, the script is designed to prevent overfitting as it will save the state with highest accuracy but making a very big number (e.g. 1000) of epochs could make the training take a long amount of time.
 So choose it wisely or you can just not choose it and the script will choose 10 as default